protddg-bench/protddg-bench/README.md

       3. Ssym:      634 variants from 357 structures corresponding to 13 clusters.
                     Dataset composed by 342 mutations and their reverse.
 Data from PMID:29718106.
       5. Broom:     Dataset composed by 605 mutations from 58 structures corresponding to 50 clusters.
                     This dataset contains 53 mutations from non-native proteins and 59 mutations referring to fragment of the protein.
+Experimental data are duplicated and triplicated in 17 and 1 cases.
 Data from PMID:28710274.

       4. Myoglobin: 134 variants from myoglobin from structure 1BZ6.
+Experimental data are duplicated and triplicated in 14 and 3 cases respectively.
                     Data from PMID:26054434

       5. P53:       42 variants from P53 structure 2OCJ.
 Data from PMID:24281696.

       6. PTMUL:     914 multiple site variants from 91 protein structures and 77 clusters.
                     PMID:31266447.